mr-mcox/bcf-sound-documentation/docs/source/checklists/sound/after_service.rst

     * Wait until the sermon finished uploading (this cannot be done before)
     * Click on the Thumbnails tab and click on "Upload your image"
-    * Navigate to Dropbox -> Sermon Files->Images and upload the image that corresponds to the sermon
+    * Navigate to Desktop\Sermon Shortcuts\Thumbnails  and upload the image that corresponds to the sermon

 - [_] Verify that the sermon was posted